Frequently Asked Questions

 The Fund is a subsidiary organ of the UN General Assembly.
 It reports to the UNDP/UNFPA Executive Board of 36 UN Member States on administrative, financial and programme matters and receives overall policy guidance from the UN Economic and Social Council (ECOSOC).
 The Executive Board is composed of 36 members: eight from Africa, seven from Asia and the Pacific, four from Eastern Europe, five from Latin America and the Caribbean, and 12 from Western Europe and other developed countries.

-World Population Day, which seeks to focus attention on the urgency and importance of population issues, was established by the Governing Council of the United Nations Development Programme in 1989.
-It was an outgrowth of the interest generated by the Day of Five Billion, which was observed on 11 July 1987.
-Since then, a number of a number of UNFPA Country Offices and other organizations and institutions mark that day. in partnership with governments and civil society, to bring bring attention to population issues with a variety of activities.
+World Population Day, which seeks to focus attention on the urgency and importance of population issues, was established by the Governing Council of the United Nations Development Programme in 1989, an outgrowth of the interest generated by the Day of Five Billion, which was observed on 11 July 1987.
+By resolution 45/216 of December 1990, the United Nations General Assembly decided to continue World Population Day to enhance awareness of population issues, including their relations to the environment and development.
+The Day was first marked on 11 July 1990 in more than 90 countries.
+Since then, a number of a number of UNFPA Country Offices and other organizations and institutions commemorate World Population Day, in partnership with governments and civil society.

 Reproductive health can be defined as a state of well-being related to one’s sexual and reproductive life.
 It implies, according to the ICPD Programme of Action, “that people are able to have a satisfying and safe sex life and that they have the capability to reproduce and the freedom to decide if, when and how often to do so.” (para.
 7.2)